 Relationship Issues

-I have many years experience as a relationship therapist, and have managed Brighton & Hove Relate and its LGBT counselling service.
+I have many years’ experience as a relationship therapist and previously managed Brighton & Hove Relate and its LGBT counselling service.
 My work is affirmative of relationship diversity, including non-monogamous and poly relationships.

 Low Self-Esteem

-If you would like support to develop your inner strength and self-belief, please do get in touch.
+If you would like support in strengthening your self-belief and sense of entitlement to take up space, please do get in touch.

 Grief and Loss